redfeatherplusplus/PhysicsSimulator/README.md

 There are three key independent entities.
 A rendering engine, collision detector, and collision handler.
 The physics engine provides a collision detector and collision handler which manipulate objects in a scene.
+For collision detection, I use an OTS solution named SWIFT developed by The University of North Carolina.
-The physics simulator itself is responsible for using a rendering engine to render the scene.
+The physics simulator itself is responsible for using some sort of rendering engine to render the scene.
 Lastly, a scene maintains multiple particle systems.
 In this case, rigid bodies.

 ## Logical View